pippinbarr/super-mario-nothing/process/journal.md

   - (b) ... something else?

 So yeah I'm happy to be slowly zero-ing out this file "by my own hands" and it will be done when it's done.
 Doing a bit a day.
 It's also kind of meditative to do because I can't use my computer for anything else so there's a kind of attention/inattention thing - I can relax while I zero.

+## Continued zero-ing (2023-08-02)

+It's actually quite relaxing.
+Makes me think a bit of meditation, which is also fun in terms of "clear your mind" corresponding to the gradual deletion of data in a file.
+Makes me think a bit of a game/app where that's the representation/motivation to consider yourself meditating - the various forms of waiting that OSes provide to us.
+Progress bars, most obviously.
+Spinning beach balls.

+Anyway, zeroing.